Frequently Asked Questions:

 Basically the system either be used as a full system from entry to stop close out, or as a stop management tool for stocks that one already owns that were not entered originally via the system.

-The KISS system is long only because it was originally designed for a 401K type of account, before I discovered that it could be used on the majority of mid to large cap stocks and ETF’s very effectively.
+The KISS systems are long only because it was originally designed for a 401K type of account, before I discovered that it could be used on the majority of mid to large cap stocks and ETF’s very effectively.
 Also, the vast majority of people do not short, and the markets are in uptrend conditions 80% or more of the time.

-When the KISS system exits or stops out, is that a good signal to go short?
+When the KISS systems exit or stops out, is that a good signal to go short?

-You stated that the KISS System is profitable on a majority of stocks, ETF’s, and trading instruments without backtesting?
+You stated that the KISS Systems are profitable on a majority of stocks, ETF’s, and trading instruments without backtesting?

-Yes the system is profitable on a huge variety of stocks and ETF’s and that’s what makes the KISS system so exciting for me.
+Yes the systems are profitable on a huge variety of stocks and ETF’s and that’s what makes the KISS systems so exciting for me.
 I’ve been dabbling with systems for many years, primarily mean-reversion systems.
 However, all those systems, while they may produce profitable trades on one instrument or a few ETF’s using the same settings, for the majority of stocks and ETF’s, extensive backtesting and some curve fitting is required.
-The KISS system appears to have tapped into a universal function of the market where simply using the standard settings with no backtesting produces profitable systems with profit factors of 2, 3, 5 etc on most stocks, ETF’s, and indexes (excerpt for inverse ETF’s).
-That said nothing is perfect and nothing is guaranteed to keep working.
+The KISS systems appear to have tapped into a universal function of the market where simply using the standard settings with no backtesting produces profitable systems with profit factors of 2, 3, 5 etc on most stocks, ETF’s, and indexes (excerpt for inverse ETF’s).
+That said nothing is perfect and nothing is guaranteed to keep working (please see our disclaimer above.)

-The KISS system is designed to catch trending moves, and if the instrument doesn’t trend well on that given time frame (low priced stocks, penny stocks, etc, then the KISS system may not be profitable for that instrument.
-An example is the GDX ETF, the daily KISS system has a profit factor less than 1, which means the KISS System has not been profitable in the long run for that instrument.
-GDX, for example, has been down 9 out of its 18 year history (50% of the time) and has not been profitable on the daily time frame - GDX simply doesn’t trend up long enough on a daily time frame to be a good fit for the KISS system.
-That said, if I move to a smaller time frame (130 min, 78 min etc) then it can catch trending moves, especially on the high performance versions.
+The KISS systems are designed to catch trending moves, and if the instrument doesn’t trend well on that given time frame (low priced stocks, penny stocks, etc, then the KISS system may not be profitable for that instrument.
+An example is the GDX ETF, the Classic Daily KISS system has a profit factor less than 1, which means the KISS System has not been profitable in the long run for that instrument.
+GDX, for example, has been down 9 out of its 18 year history (50% of the time) and has not been profitable on the daily time frame - GDX simply doesn’t trend up long enough on a daily time frame to be a good fit for a daily KISS system.
+That said, if I move to a smaller time frame (130 min, 78 min etc) then it can catch trending moves, Therefore, GDX appears in our High Performance KISS System.

-Can the KISS systeme be used for inverse ETF’s?
+Can the KISS systems be used for inverse ETF’s?

 Generally not without some tweaking of the settings, and zooming down to a much smaller time frame over the standard daily time frames.
 While the KISS System may catch some nice trades, the system was designed for uptrending markets.
 The markets spend the vast majority of their time in uptrends and sideways chop, perhaps 85% - 90% of the time, whereas bear markets and large declines tend to be only a very small percentage of the overall long-term market trend.